ethnicrise/ethnicrise.github.io/_posts/2019-12-18-black-radical-tradition.md

 section-type: post
 comments: true
 title: "A Black Radical Tradition Without Borders"
-summary: "In this powerful epistolary exchange, Robin D. G. Kelley (UCLA) and Laurent Dubois (Duke U.) respond to a set of guiding questions about the importance of thinking, theorizing, and historicizing race and racial blackness globally, internationally, and transnationally."
+summary: "In this epistolary exchange, Robin D. G. Kelley (UCLA) and Laurent Dubois (Duke U.) respond to a set of guiding questions about the importance of thinking, theorizing, and historicizing race and racial blackness globally, internationally, and transnationally."
 pid: rt3
 permalink: /roundtable/black-radical-tradition/
 authors: